Skip to the content.

 About

-This project consists of the following crates:
+This project consists of the following components:

 Image of the original particle data Image of a coarse reconstructed surface mesh Image of a fine reconstructed surface mesh